 Since he came back, you could say that Harry is an example of this WITHOUT being Ax-Crazy.

 The entire point of "The Gauntlet" story arc was this, giving each of Spidey's classic villains a revisit and making them more dangerous then they had been before.

 "The Origin of the Species" arc gives one to Spidey after he almost loses it when he's tricked by the Chameleon to think Lily Hollister's baby was killed while he was trying to protect the baby from villains trying to sell it to Octopus.
-He then starts to hunt all villains in town to avenge the baby and find the responsible.
+He then starts to hunt all villains in town to avenge the baby and find the one responsible.

 MJ, during her character development and switch from friend to romantic interest.
 She started packing heat, took fighting lessons, and became far more practical and pragmatic in danger.
 Notable in the Newspaper comics, when Stan Lee got criticized for always making her a Distressed Damsel, so instead he turned her into a badass who often saves Peter's behind, which may or may not be the reason for her becoming a badass in comics too.

 Token Motivational Nemesis: The nameless thief who took Uncle Ben's life isn't mentioned for over a decade, until he returns and dies in the 200th issue of Amazing Spider-Man.
 His only identified name is 'Carradine', and, thanks to the film, most fans have taken to calling him Dennis Caradine.